krishnac7/LocaServe/README.md

 # The Idea:
-to have a single file server which can be placed in any folder and have the contents of the folder accessible across the internet
+to have a single file,server which can be placed in any folder and have the contents of the folder accessible across the internet

 # The Approach:
 Create a simple file server to serve/stream files using Flask (not optimal for production)